SimulationOfMario/SimulationOfMario/README.md

 - ⚙ [Godot](https://godotengine.org/)

 # 🏆 My Projects 🏆
-- ☕ [My Life As A...](https://wrenchstudio.000webhostapp.com/index.html#home-section) : This project was created in a group of 8 people using Unity!
+- ☕ [My Life As A...](https://wrenchstudio.000webhostapp.com/index.html#home-section) : This project was created/led in a group of 8 people using Unity!
-- 🎰 [PokéRoll](https://pokeroll.es) : This project is created by me with four friends using React!
+- 🎰 [PokéRoll](https://pokeroll.es) : This project is created/led by me with four friends using React!

 # 🧠 High-Level Programming languages that I learned in order
 - 1️⃣ | C++        : To learn the basics of programming, but I must learn its full potential